How to list certifications on a resume (format and examples)

 - CompTIA Network+

-Yes — with clear labeling.
+Yes — list certifications you're actively working toward, with clear labeling.

 Format: